brandur/rocket-rides-atomic/README.md

   to do something.

 After you run `forego start` you should see the `simulator` issuing jobs right away.
-Some of these will succeed which gives the `enqueuer` work to do.
-If you leave the programs running long enough, the `completer` will also kick in and start to finish up any of the `simulator`'s failed API requests (the `completer` only starts completing jobs that are at least five minutes old to give the original client a chance to retry them first).
+Some of these will succeed, and that will give the `enqueuer` something to do.

+If you leave the programs running long enough, the `completer` will kick in and start to finish up any of the `simulator`'s failed API requests.
+It only starts completing jobs that are at least five minutes old to give the original client a chance to retry them first.

+If you leave the programs running _really_ long, the `reaper` will kick in and start removing keys that are at least 24 hours old.

 ## Setup